-In my weekly newsletter, I encourage my readers to ask me questions that I will then attempt to answer here on the blog.
-I recently received a question from Suzy who was wondering if it is possible to feed Dalmatians a raw diet, considering their intolerance of food high in purines:
+In my newsletter, I encourage my readers to ask me questions that I will then attempt to answer here on the blog.
+I recently received a question from Suzy who was wondering if it’s possible to feed Dalmatians a raw diet, considering their intolerance of food high in purines:

 I’m a new discoverer of K9sOverCoffee and I have been enjoying reading your blog posts.
 I currently have 2 Dalmatians and have been interested in raw/home cooked feeding for them.

 I’m hesitant, even scared to try!
 As Dalmatians have a serious problem with urinary stone formation, they can’t have food high in purines (which would include organ meats, fish, even some veggies and fruits, just to name a few things).

 Meat itself can be high in purines, so that has to be a consideration.
 How do you figure out a way to feed this breed in a healthy way making sure you’re not causing any health issues yourself?

 I had no clue how to answer this question at first, to be quite honest.
 I’ve been feeding my own two pups Missy & Buzz a raw diet for almost 2 years now, but I didn’t have to take any breed specific diet needs into consideration.

 While I have had the immense pleasure of pet sitting a deaf Dalmatian girl by the name of Pebbles when I lived in D.C. suburbia, she was fed a kibble diet.
 I remember that she always needed to have access to a huge water bowl, but that was about the closest I came to experiencing any special dietary needs of this beautiful, beautiful breed.